Fixed Income Explanation, Types, and Impact on Economy

 Derivatives are synthetic products.
 They derive their value from underlying short or long-term products.
 They have the most potential return because you invest less of your money.
 But if they lose money, you could lose much more than your initial investment.
 Third-party fixed-income payments are guaranteed.

+Short-term: The interest rates on these accounts are based on the fed funds rate, or equivalent Treasury bill rates of four years or less.
 When the fed funds rate was lowered to zero in 2008, these products earned super-low interest rates.
 To gain a higher yield, individual investors shifted from short-term to longer-term investments.
 Businesses use short-term loans to cover the cash flow needed to pay for day-to-day operations.

 Money Market Accounts: The bank pays you a slightly higher fixed rate of interest.
 In return, you must keep a minimum amount deposited.
 You are limited in the number of transactions you can make in a year.